Magical Fluorescing Corals

 While still not fully understood, fluorescence has already become an important tool for biomedical research, as it can be used to study changes within living organisms.
 One of the most important such discoveries came from a type of tube anemone that fluoresces only under a very specific wavelength of light.
 By isolating the protein that makes this anemone glow, researchers now hope to use this ability to switch florescence on and off to delve deeper into the inner workings of cellular biology.

-Read more about the phenomenon of Fluo-diving and Fluo-snorkeling on Wakatobi’s reefs on this post – click here.
+Read more about the phenomenon of Fluo-diving and Fluo-snorkeling on Wakatobi’s surrounding reefs here.

-Fluo-dives and snorkels are conducted with a private guide as a one-on-one or buddy-diving experience.
-Guests of Wakatobi Dive Resort can make arrangements with the resort staff or the concierge.
+Fluo-diving and snorkeling is conducted with a private guide as a one-on-one or buddy-diving experience.
+Guests of Wakatobi Resort can make arrangements with the resort staff or the concierge.